GeoscienceAustralia/ga_sar_workflow/insar/docs/DatabaseIndexing.md

 The archiving script currently only archives a single month at a time, specified via the `--year` and `--month` arguments.

-This example extracts the SLC acquisition details for Jan 2020 into YAML files (`--save-yaml`) for a single month from a dir specivied via `--slc-dir`.
+This example extracts the SLC acquisition details for Jan 2020 into YAML files (`--save-yaml`) for a single month from a dir specified via `--slc-dir`.

 ```BASH
 slc-archive slc-ingestion \